The thyroid gland is

 Q. I have a thyroid condition.
 Please inform me of any

-herb / drug interaction between ashwagandha and synthroid.
+herb / drug interaction between ashwagandha and Synthroid.

-A. Human studies are not available regarding the
+A. Human studies are few regarding the

 interaction between

-ashwagandha and synthroid.
+ashwagandha and Synthroid.
 If you have a thyroid condition and were to take

 ashwagandha, you may consider using a third of a capsule for a few days to see